A System on the Brink

 A clinic or group subscribes, unlocking scanning, reporting and monitoring tools on flexible credit-based plans

-Vets or owners scans at home or in-clinic, yielding instant HR, HRV and murmur results that also appear on the clinic internal dashboard
+Vets or owners scan at home or in-clinic, yielding instant HR, HRV and murmur results that also appear on the clinic internal dashboard

 A board-certified specialist cardiologist report is delivered within 24 hours and automatically integrated into the patient's health record